The Projects:

 Yet despite the movement’s lofty ideals, the creation of the Projects led to the destruction of low-income communities across the country.
 Husock connects the history of public housing with contemporary debates on the government’s role in the housing market.
 Through interviews with residents, he reveals how public housing transformed the lives of Americans and the physical faces of cities and towns.
 Mapping out a better path for policy-makers, he lays a new foundation for upward mobility in America.

-After his talk, Howard Husock will engage in dialogue with Nicholas Dagen Bloom, Professor of Urban Policy and Planning at Hunter College and author of several histories of housing.
+After his talk, Howard Husock engaged in dialogue with Nicholas Dagen Bloom, Professor of Urban Policy and Planning at Hunter College and author of several histories of housing.

 Howard A. Husock